 Increasing Confusion and Mistakes Among Agencies

-Consultants from InformedFed experienced an increase in the number of cases in which a federal employee receives notice of probationary period termination, but is in fact not an employee on probation.
+Consultants from InformedFed experienced an increase in the number of cases in which federal employee’s receive notice of probationary period termination (probationary employees), but is in fact not an employee on probation.
 This situation is the result of recent complications concerning the application of probationary period’s in federal service due to two key cases: Van Wersch v.
 Department of Health and Human Services, 100 FMSR 7005 , 197 F.3d 1144 (Fed.
 Cir.
 1999), and McCormick v.
 Department of the Air Force, 102 LRP 24759 , 307 F.3d 1339 (Fed.
 Cir.
 2002).
 However, what we believe may be a high rate of errors by federal Agencies in applying probationary periods, is going largely unnoticed because most affected employees are not appealing, believing they do not have appeal rights as indicated in the Agency notice.
 This is simply untrue in many cases.
 Every employee must independently validate whether they are legally on a probationary period or not.
 Do not rely on agency Employee and Labor Relations Specialists for validation.

 So, What is the Deal?